MartaMeleroGazo/violent_crime_at_night/README.md

 ##Installation

 - Make sure you have and are using Python version 3 or above to run this project.
-- In your directory, travel to the project folder _individual_project_code_ and
+- In your directory, travel to the project folder _marta_melerogazo_PRJ21_ and
 using the command line run the command: `pip install -r  requirements.txt `

 ##Single Run